jonathanvanschenck/python-remote-object/README.md

     print(client) # prints: <Remote Wrapper <Test Class>>
     print(client.a()) # prints "attribute a"
     print(client.b("Hello!")) # prints "method b: Hello!"
-    print(client.c()) # raises CallMethodError from AttributeError
+    print(client.c()) # raises AttributeError
 ```

 Note here that attributes are treated like methods without arguments, and
-attempting to call method which does not exist will raise a `remote_object.errors.CallMethodError`,
+attempting to call method which does not exist will raise an `AttributeError`.
-which is raised from the server-side error (`AttributeError`).

-See `examples` for additional info.
+See `examples/errors` for additional info.

 # Development
 For development, clone this directory, then have fun!
 Pro-tip: setup a python